 If you do not have a roommate and are having difficulty finding one before room selection, email RLO at firstname.lastname@example.org.
 RLO will help students connect with one another and will make matches, if needed, prior to the double room selection date so all students have the ability to participate.
 Also, check with your resident advisor or hall counselor to see if they know of other students looking for a roommate.
 At the time of room selection, students without roommates will be placed on a waitlist in lottery number order and will be placed in a room with a roommate at a later date.

 A small number of triple rooms are available on campus on fourth floor of Belk and second floor of Duke.
 These rooms are assigned according to lottery number order.
-If you are part of a group that is interested in living in a triple room, complete the triple room application (PDF) and email the completed form to the Residence Life Office at email@example.com.
+If you are part of a group that is interested in living in a triple room, complete the triple room application (PDF) and email or drop off the completed form to the Residence Life Office at email@example.com by Thursday, March 10.